-Join Scott Gardner for an in-depth discussion in this video Customize a view, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Customize a view, part of iOS App Development: UI with Visual Tools.

 - [Voiceover] Let's begin by creating a new single-view…application project by selecting File, New, Project…from the Xcode menu.…Select Single View Application…from the iOS Application section and click Next.…Enter "Creating Designable User Interfaces"…for the product name.…Enter an organization name and identifier,…which is typically your website domain in reverse.…Select "Swift" for the language,…"Universal" for devices,…and I won't need core data…or any tests, so I'll leave those check boxes unchecked.…